-communications remain confidential in civil proceedings.82 The Office of Administrative Hearings is charged with responsibility to develop model regulations for alternative dispute resolution proceedings that govern disputes referred to alternative dispute resolution unless modified by the agency.
+The proposed law makes clear that all agencies have authority to refer cases, with the consent of the parties, for mediation or for binding or nonbinding arbitration by neutral dispute resolution personnel.
+Mediation communications are kept confidential just as such communications remain confidential in civil proceedings,84 and reference to nonbinding arbitration activities is inadmissible in a subsequent de novo proceeding; the presiding officer, mediator, or arbitrator cannot be compelled to testify in subsequent proceedings concerning the alternative dispute resolution activities.85 The Office of Administrative Hearings is charged with responsibility to develop model regulations for alternative dispute resolution unless modified by the agency.
 The Commission believes these provisions will advance the prospects for alternative dispute resolution in California administrative adjudications.